cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

 that is responsible to ensure that snapshots can be taken from persistent volumes of a given storage class, and managed as `VolumeSnapshot` and `VolumeSnapshotContent` resources.

+!!!
+Important
+    It is your responsibility to verify with the third party vendor that volume snapshots are supported.
+CloudNativePG only interacts with the Kubernetes API on this matter and we cannot support issues at the storage level for each specific CSI driver.

 ## How to configure Volume Snapshot backups